This following sections describe alternative architectures for a WebLogic Server cluster:

 The servlet looks up the EJB on the WebLogic Server cluster that hosts clustered objects.
 The servlet obtains a replica-aware stub for the bean, which lists the addresses of all servers that host the bean, as well as the load balancing logic for accessing bean replicas.

 Note:EJB replica-aware stubs and EJB home load algorithms are specified using elements of the EJB deployment descriptor.
-See weblogic-ejb-jar.xml Deployment Descriptor Reference in Programming WebLogic Enterprise JavaBeans for more information.
+See weblogic-ejb-jar.xml Deployment Descriptor Reference in Programming WebLogic Enterprise JavaBeans for Oracle WebLogic Server for more information.

 When the servlet next accesses the EJB (for example, in response to another client), it uses the load-balancing logic present in the bean's stub to locate a replica.
 In the example above, multiple method calls are directed using the round-robin algorithm for load balancing.